Carbene C−H insertion

 Carbene C−H insertion in organic chemistry concerns the insertion reaction of a carbene into a carbon–hydrogen bond.
 This organic reaction is of some importance in the synthesis of new organic compounds.

-Simple carbenes such as the methylene radical and dichlorocarbene are not regioselective towards insertion.
+Simple carbenes such as the methylene and dichlorocarbene are not regioselective towards insertion.
 When the carbene is stabilized by a metal the selectivity increases.
 The compound dirhodium tetraacetate is found to be especially effective.
 In a typical reaction ethyl diazoacetate (a well-known carbene precursor) and dirhodium tetraacetate react with hexane; the insertion into a C−H bond occurs 1% on one of the methyl groups, 63% on the alpha-methylene unit and 33% on the beta-methylene unit.

 The first such reaction was reported in 1981, and the general reaction mechanism proposed by Doyle in 1993. the metal that stabilizes the carbene, dissociates at the same time but not to the same degree as carbon–carbon bond formation and hydrogen atom migration.
-The reaction is distinct from a metal catalyzed C−H activation reaction where the metal actually inserts itself between carbon and hydrogen.
+The reaction is distinct from a metal catalyzed C−H activation reaction (sensu stricto) in which the metal actually inserts itself between carbon and hydrogen to form a species with a metal–carbon bond.
+It does, however, serve as a premier example of a metal-catalyzed C–H functionalization reaction, which some authors also refer to as C–H activation (sensu lato).